What Is a Book Coach?

 In coaching terms, think of it like putting together the training plan.
 It includes deciding on a phone call cadence, setting benchmarks for when sections of the book need to be completed and reviewed, and identifying both the author’s strengths and weaknesses.
 Knowing both helps the book coach tailor future calls to leverage the author’s strengths and help them improve.

-As you can probably imagine, writing is also a big part of book coaching.
+As you can probably imagine, writing and editing is also a big part of book coaching.
 Just because someone is a natural storyteller doesn’t mean they are a natural writer.
 That’s where we step in.

-Regardless of how much of the writing I’m helping with, it’s a very collaborative process.
+Regardless of how much of the writing I’m helping with, it’s a highly collaborative process.
 Sometimes ghostwriting clients are surprised by how much involvement is still required of them.
 But I tell them that’s the only way to make sure their voice and message is captures authentically, the only way they can confidently say, “This is MY book” at the end of the process.

 Lots of people start books.
 Very few actually finish.
 Even fewer actually publish.
 Book coaching makes a huge difference in helping authors reach the finish line.
 This requires a LOT of encouragement.